NethServer/docs/administrator-manual/en/base_system2.rst

 section the administrator can change the OpenSSH listening port, disable root login and password authentication.

+By default, SSH access is limited to ``root`` user and all users inside the designed administrative group (``Domain Admins``).
 It is possible to selectively grant SSH and :index:`SFTP` access to some groups, while administrators are always granted access to SSH and SFTP.

 SSH and SFTP permissions are available once the :guilabel:`System > Settings > Shell policy > Override the shell of users` has been enabled.
+If :guilabel:`Override the shell of users` is disabled, only users with :guilabel:`Shell` option can access the Server Manager, no delegation is required.

 .. _settings-section: